modu/website_grokit_ca/articles/web/BasicsOfRelationalDatabases/BasicsOfRelationalDatabases.markdown

 ### Relations Between Tables

-Using simply one long table, it would be hard to represent arbitrary _composite_ data without duplication.
-For example, in the example table of the previous section, what would happen if in addition to a county, we have query that require the population and gini coefficient for every person in the table?
+Using simply one long table (a set of flat rows), it would be hard to represent arbitrary _composite_ data without duplication.
+For example, in the table of the previous section, what would happen if in addition to a county, we have query that require the population and gini coefficient for every person in the table?

 It is possible to extend the table to contain columns ‘population’, ‘gini’ next to the ‘country’ column.
-This duplicate the information which wastes spaces and makes a simple update (CA’s population + 1 → need to change all entries where ‘country’ = ‘CA’).
+This duplicates the information which wastes spaces and makes a simple update (CA’s population + 1 →  need to change all entries where ‘country’ = ‘CA’).
 A widely used relational model is the star schema [RDBMS_StarSchema, https://en.wikipedia.org/wiki/Star_schema], where the main table is called the _fact table_ and the anxiliary tables are called _dimensions tables_.
 Attributes in the fact tables that refer to records in a dimension table use a _foreign key_, which is really just a pointer to an entry in a different table.

-[@@REPEAT TABLE BUT WITH IDs instead of countries]
-CA: 121
-US: 92
-DE: 100
+	Table: countries

+		(name)      (population)
+	Row_1   CA          35
+	Row_2   US          350
+	[...]
+	Row_n   DE          85

 ### The SQL Language